Edward G. Holley

 Edward Gailon Holley (November 26, 1927 – February 18, 2010) was an American librarian, library historian, and educator.

-Education and Career
+Education

 Holley graduated from David Lipscomb College in Nashville, Tennessee in 1949 with a bachelor's degree in English.
 In 1951 he graduated from George Peabody College for Teachers in Nashville, Tennessee with a master's in library science.

 After serving in the U.S.Navy during the Korean War, Holley went on to receive his Ph.D. in library science at the University of Illinois at Urbana-Champaign in 1961.
 He wrote Charles Evans: American Bibliographer.

+Career

 Holley began his professional career at the University of Houston and worked there for nine years.
 In 1972 he moved to Chapel Hill, North Carolina, where he accepted the position of dean and professor in the School of Information and Library Science.
 He held the William Rand Kenan Jr. Professorship.
 He remained dean until 1985, and was a professor from 1989 to 1995, when he retired.